paweljakubas/j-data-analysis/README.md

 a wonderful *Fractals, Visualization and J*.
 Besides that a list of high quality book references is specified.
 The notes are supposed to be hands-on and to illustrate how efficient data analysis can be performed be using J.
-The topics and techniques presented reflects the author's subjective take what is crucial to master in order to realize the task of data analysis.
+The topics and techniques presented reflects the author's subjective take what is crucial to master in order to realize the many tasks that are required for valid data analysis.

 ### SQL, data analysis, probability, statistics and machine learning
 1. SQL Cookbook, Anthony Molinaro, Robert de Graaf, 2nd ed., O'Reilly 2021